Current Scientists in our Research Group

 Sophia Taylor - I am a majoring in Psychology on the pre-dental track.
 My hope as a PROPEL Research Fellow for the future is to create opportunities for underrepresented minorities in the dental field.
 PROPEL

 Sophia Deligiannidis - I am a Psychology and Economics double major at UMass Amherst interested researching how those with disabilities are impacted by the typical research recruitment environment, and how to avoid any discrimination within the new process that PROPEL is innovating.
-She wants to expand PROPEL so those with disabilities can confidently apply for research labs knowing their needs will be met.
+I want to expand PROPEL so those with disabilities can confidently apply for research labs knowing their needs will be met.
 PROPEL